Equitably Dividing Property Between Spouses

 Working from a broad-based approach, Mavrides Law seeks to place you in the best position for future success.

-If you need to speak with a divorce attorney, contact Mavrides Law in Quincy or Boston, Massachusetts.
+If you need to speak with a divorce attorney, contact Mavrides Law in Boston or Wellesley, Massachusetts.
 For assistance, call 617-723-9900 or contact the firm by email.